Roscrea Castle: Damer House

-In 1728, John Damer built a large Georgian house on the grounds of the Castle.
+In 1728, John Damer built a large Georgian house on the grounds of the castle.
 Designed in Queen Anne style, the three-storey-over-basement house features 9 bay windows and one of only 2 Queen Anne style staircases in Ireland.
 Although recognised as one of the few examples of pre-Palladian architecture in Ireland, Damer House was due to be demolished in the 1960s, with suggestions that it be replaced by a swimming pool or a bacon factory.
-It was eventually saved after a campaign by Desmond Guinness and the Irish Georgian Society, which took out a lease on the House in 1973.
-The House was restored initially by the Irish Georgian Society from 1980 to 1983 and opened to the public.
+It was eventually saved after a campaign by Desmond Guinness and the Irish Georgian Society, which took out a lease on the house in 1973.
+The house was restored initially by the Irish Georgian Society from 1980 to 1983 and opened to the public.
 The lease was then transferred to the Roscrea Heritage Society.
 Restoration was completed in the 1990s by the national heritage service Dúchas with additional funding from Bord Fáilte and £100,000 from the Government Policy for Architecture.
 More than £1.3 million was spent on the project, allowing many original period features to be maintained.
-The House is owned by Tipperary County Council and managed with Roscrea Heritage Society, it listed on the National Inventory of Architectural Heritage as being of special social, historical, archaeological, artistic and architectural interest.
+The house, which is owned by Tipperary County Council and managed with Roscrea Heritage Society, is listed on the National Inventory of Architectural Heritage as being of special social, historical, archaeological, artistic and architectural interest.
+In 2012, artists Patricia Hurl and Therry Rudin established the Damer House Gallery.